Suggest a Songfact / Artistfact

 Album: Abbey RoadReleased: 1969

-This was the last song mixed for Abbey Road, and it was the last time all 4 Beatles were in the studio together.
-It was the result of 2 unfinished songs woven together.
+This was the last song mixed for Abbey Road, and it was the last time all four Beatles were in the studio together.
+It was the result of two unfinished songs woven together.
 Before they broke up, The Beatles had a lot of partially completed songs, many of which ended up in their solo work.

-The rhythm was based on Mel Torme's "Coming Home Baby."
+The rhythm was based on Mel Torme's song "Coming Home Baby."

 With the exception of "Revolution 9

 ," this was The Beatles longest song.

 John Lennon sang this monofonic, as some of the troubadours sang in the Middle Ages: There is no chord behind the melody, but an instrument follows the singer's melody.
 The song ends with an orchestra arrangement, which was Lennon's idea, and is very much similar to the end of "Entry of the Gods into Valhalla" in "Das Rheingold" by Richard Wagner.

 George Harrison played a Moog synthesizer on this track.
 It is one of the first uses of the instrument, which was custom-made for Harrison.